percona/pmm/docs/setting-up/server/docker.md

 ## Backup and upgrade

+You can test a new release of the PMM Server Docker image by making backups of your current `pmm-server` and `pmm-data` containers which you can restore if you need to.

-1. Find out which version is installed.
+1. Find out which release you have now.

     ```sh
     docker exec -it pmm-server curl -u admin:admin http://localhost/v1/version